 Directions

-Sprinkle all sides of turkey will steak or grill seasoning.
-(Or salt and pepper.)
+Sprinkle all sides of turkey will steak or grill seasoning (or salt and pepper.)
 In a 2-cup measuring cup or bowl with pourable “spout” – whisk all the ingredients for marinade.
 Pour 2/3 cup into a Ziplock bag; add turkey.
 Seal bag and turn to coat; refrigerate for 4 hours to overnight, turning at least once more during that time.
 Cover and refrigerate remaining marinade.

 When ready to cook, discard marinade that is in the bag with the tenderloins, then proceed to cook using one of the following methods.

-Alternative Indoor Method: Use a nonstick grill pan that has been generously coated with olive oil and grill tenderloins on both sides until dark golden brown grill marks appear.
+Alternative Indoor Method: Use a nonstick or iron skillet grill pan that has been generously coated with olive oil and grill tenderloins on both sides until dark golden brown grill marks appear.
 Put in a preheated 350 degree oven and cook about 10 more minutes or until internal temp reaches 170 degrees.

-Remove from oven, immediately cover with foil to let juices redistribute before slicing.
+Remove from oven or grill and immediately cover with foil to let juices redistribute before slicing.
 Heat reserved marinade to boiling in a small sauce pan and drizzle over the tenderloins.

 This was printed from: We Laugh, We Cry, We Cook